BKover99/S.-Pombe-MLPs/README.md

 Data used in the thesis from other publications.

 The repository is still under construction, and is not 100% finalised for my thesis.

+### Goals

+- [x] Finishing thesis, and releasing the repo - May 5, 2023
+- [] Tidying up all analysis
+- [] Releasing the adhesion assay quantification code as a standalone package
+- [] Submitting our sequencing data
+- [] Releasing the repo as a model example for future reproducible S. pombe work
+- [] Publication of peer-reviewed research article